-In 2013, the Company restructured its operations in an effort to focus on biotechnology, having been primarily a nutraceutical products company in the recent past.
+In 2013, PharmaCyte Biotech, Inc. ("Company") restructured its operations in an effort to focus on biotechnology, having been primarily a nutraceutical products company in the recent past.
 The restructuring resulted in the Company focusing all of its efforts upon the development of unique, effective and safe ways to treat cancer and diabetes.
 On January 6, 2015, the Company changed its name from Nuvilex, Inc. to PharmaCyte Biotech, Inc. to better reflect the nature of its business.